cliffordwilliam/lms-code-with-ant/README.md

 create a group dir to group route u can move the root page here btw no prob, it will be still root if parent is still directly app (i mean parent without the (dir like this)) then if u got layout sibling to the group dir, that layout will only apply to the grouped pages

+READ UP THERE HOW TO SETUP CLERK - BY DEFAULT IT PROTECTS EVERYTHING IF NOT LOGGED IN can edit this so that there are other pub pages